gszep/gpuweb/Secure-HLSL-Explainer.md

 HLSL's intrinsic functions are included in Secure HLSL, with the following exceptions:

 - If an argument to any built-in function is `NaN`, and the function returns a floating point value, the function returns the first `NaN` argument, duplicated out to any array cells if necessary, without any side effects.
 If the function returns a non-floating point value, it returns 0 or false or `null`, duplicated out to any array cells if necessary, without any side effects.
+- Denormalized floats must not exist.
+If a denormalized float may arise from some calculation, it is immediately flushed to 0 by the runtime.
 - `clamp()`: if `min > max`, the result is `min`.
 - The following functions must not be present inside divergent control flow, including loops:
     - `GroupMemoryBarrierWithGroupSync()`